Senjutsu: Overview

+Release and promotion

+The album's first single "The Writing on the Wall" was released on July 15, 2021.
+Prior to the song's release Iron Maiden held a promo campaign which included multiple clues and hidden messages, hinting at the song and a possible new album.
+The song was accompanied with an animated video created by Blinkink.
+The second and final single "Stratego" was released on August 19, and also had a animated video created to coincide with its release.

+In promotion of the album in England, Iron Maiden partnered with British supermarket brand Asda to launch a pair of products celebrating the arrival of the album.
+Including a Senjutsu edition of Trooper’s Sun & Steel Japanese lager, and a t-shirt featuring the album cover.

 Released on 3 September 2021, it received a positive response from most fans and music critics, eventually reaching the top of the bestseller lists of 27 countries, including Belgium (Wallonia and Flanders), Chile, Brazil, Bolivia, Colombia, Mexico, Bulgaria, Romania, Greece, Austria, Switzerland, Germany, Hungary, Croatia, Malaysia, Serbia, Indonesia, Russia, South Africa, Finland, Italy, Portugal, Spain, Sweden, Thailand, India and South Korea.

 In the comparison of sales of physical albums in the UK, the double-disc release took the first position, also noted on the European Album Chart Top 200.
 The album was ranked second on the world music charts.
 17th studio effort also gave the band its highest chart position in the US debuting at number three on Billboard Top 200 Albums Chart and number one on Billboard's Physical Albums Chart.
 Senjutsu was also in the Top 3 bestsellers in the USA (the highest in the group's history so far), Australia, Ireland, Great Britain (first on the lists in Wales and Scotland), Singapore, Israel, UAE, Japan, the Netherlands, France, Czech Republic, Slovakia, Montenegro, Poland, Estonia, Costa Rica, El Salvador, Nepal, Honduras, Uruguay, Cyprus, Latvia, Bosnia and Herzegovina, Luxembourg, Taiwan, Malta and Ukraine.

 In South America and Africa, the album went on sale only one week after the official release date.
 In total, the group's seventeenth album reached the top three bestsellers in 55 countries around the world and the Top 5 bestsellers in 63 countries.
 Senjutsu turned out to be a tremendous achievement, strengthening the group's brand on the global music market.
+It was eventually certified gold in their native U.K. in July 2023, and has since been certified gold and 9 other countries.

+Iron Maiden held The Future Past World Tour in support of the album which went from May 2023, to December 2024.